alby13/ultimate-json-reader/README.md

 ## Encryption Notice
 This program is encrypted with a custom Python encryption program.
 Despite the encryption, it is designed to run as a regular Python program.
 The source code is closed and not available for public viewing.

+If you're interested in File Encryption, you can review my File Lock Encryption Software: https://github.com/alby13/python-file-lock

 ## Installation

 ### Prerequisites